Code-Institute-Submissions/RoryBr1-Milestone-4_NovResub/README.md

 6. On individual product pages, users can click "*Add to Cart*" to add the product shown to their cart.
 A prompt is then shown, displaying the items in the user's cart, and giving them an option to *Checkout*.
 The Checkout process is easy and intuitive, and can be completed by users whether they are logged in or not.
 7. The *Contact Us* link on the footer of each page directs the user to a functional Contact form which sends an e-mail to the site administrator's inbox.
 8. Each *Blog* post page has a comment section at the bottom, which displays existing user comments and allows logged-in users to post new comments.
-9. When a user completes the *Checkout* process, an order is created in the database and a confirmation e-mail is sent to the user.

 [⇧ Back to Top](#table-of-contents)